s-angelle/the-dog-brary-app/README.md

 ## Project Goals:

-1. Use functional components using the create-react-app.
+1. Use functional components using the create-react-app

-2. Needs minimum of 2 components.
-Must use props and state.
+2. Must use props and state

 3. Use at least one API

-4. Need to use minimum of two query parameters

-5. Form for user input (if necessary)
+4. Form for user input (if necessary)

-6. Must use Axios
+5. Must use Axios

-7. Must use CSS framework
+6. Must use CSS framework

 ## Areas of Improvement